vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 ### Execution of eardrop application in left ear

-I applied the Earwax MD eardrops on 2024-12-24 around 11:33 PM in my left ear only, which was a little over 2.5 hours after I had finished my second meal at around 8:58 PM.
+I applied the Ear Wax MD eardrops on 2024-12-24 around 11:33 PM in my left ear only, which was a little over 2.5 hours after I had finished my second meal at around 8:58 PM.